JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 + Method monitoring (Properties can be used as a workaround)
 + Class scoped monitoring
 + Class / object monitoring (Properties returning ToString() can be used as a workaround)
-+ Improved IL2CPP support / AOT generation
++ Improved IL2CPP support / AOT generation.
-+ Full Compatibility with 2020.3 (LTS)
++ Support WebGL.
 + Add the option for synchronous profiling.
-(Especially to make the tool compatible for platforms without multithreading support)
 + Custom update / evaluation loops or more control over the ```Tick``` loop.